 Hella: Bundle of joy and cuddles – adopted

 Hella is the smallest pup out of a nest of five dogs found in Zeelandia in mid-July 2022 without their mother.
 The only boy went almost straight on to his forever home on Statia.
-Personally, we don’t understand why Hella hasn’t been picked first.
-She is clearly the most affectionate.
+We don’t understand why Hella hasn’t been picked first.
+She is the most affectionate.
 When the others were playing and fighting, all she wanted was your attention and love.

 Daisy: Loyal and loving fighter (on hold for Canada)